Cointegration with Occasionally Binding Constraints: Verification of Remarks rem:cocens:jsr and rem:kappa

+where $\tilde{y}_{t}=\tilde{y}_{t}^{d}$.
+Because the mapping between the detrended processes in \eqref{zdtotilde} is identical to that for the original processes in \eqref{ztotilde}, the same arguments as given in cases~\casecens{} and \caseclas{} immediately above will now transpose the conclusions of \thmref{codet} from $\tilde{z}_{t}^{d}$ to $z_{t}^{d}$.

-\section{Verification of Remarks \ref{rem:cocens}\enuref{rem:cocens:jsr} and \ref{rem:cocens}\enuref{rem:kappa}}
+\section{Verification of Remarks~\ref{rem:cocens}\enuref{rem:cocens:jsr} and \ref{rem:cocens}\enuref{rem:kappa}}

 We first note the following corollary to \lemref{lincoint}.
-We say a VAR is \emph{stationary} if all its autoregressive roots lie outside the unit circle (i.e.\ irrespective of whether the series is given a stationary initialisation). \begin{lem} Suppose that the assumptions of \lemref{lincoint} hold, and $\{z_{t}\}$ is generated according to
+We say a VAR is \emph{stationary} if all its autoregressive roots lie outside the unit circle (i.e.\ irrespective of whether the series is given a stationary initialisation).